luqtas/log-mode/README.md

 (add-hook 'server-after-make-frame-hook #'log-open-top-todo)
 ```

-i do also have a (done), which will grab the TODO tag (with any number) and it'll change to *done*... doesn't matter where it's like [cooking, todo5] will turn into [cooking, done]!
+i do also have a (done), which will grab the TODO tag (with any number) and it'll change to *done*... doesn't matter where it's like [cooking, todo5] will turn into [cooking, done]! guess this conflicts or overlaps with the "read/un-read" function in log-mode, so i guess some UX tinker is needed - maybe we can have (done) inside log-mode too?
 ```lisp
 (defun done ()
   "Replace 'todo...' with 'done' on the current line, preserving cursor position."